hiramaral/NextPCB-Manufacturing-Rules/README.md

 DRC file not available for your EDA tool?
 NextPCB capabilities can be found here: https://www.nextpcb.com/pcb-capabilities.

-Alternatively, download HQDFM, the PCB design analysis tool by HQ Electronics for a universal check of your files and many other manufacturing-related issues. https://www.nextpcb.com/dfm
+Alternatively, download HQDFM, the free PCB design analysis tool by HQ Electronics for a universal check of your files and many other manufacturing-related issues. https://www.nextpcb.com/dfm

 www.nextpcb.com